-Traditional and gestational surrogacy use different medical procedures to impregnate the surrogate.
+Traditional and gestational surrogacy uses different medical procedures to impregnate the surrogate.
 Most commonly, traditional surrogacy uses intrauterine insemination (IUI).
 During IUI, sperm cells are put directly into the surrogate’s uterus around the time she is ovulating.
-This may involve a small amount of fertility medicines to help stimulate ovulation prior to the insemination.
+This may involve a small number of fertility medicines to help stimulate ovulation prior to the insemination.

 Can you work with an agency for both traditional and gestational surrogacy?

 Most reputable agencies will only work with gestational carriers because of the legal complexities and possible emotional issues involved with traditional surrogacy.
 Working with an agency means you’ll receive help matching with a physically and emotionally qualified surrogate, useful recommendations, and mediation services.
 Many find working with agencies to be comforting and believe it makes the process more relaxing.

 If you choose to go with traditional surrogacy and don’t already have a close friend or family member who has volunteered to be your surrogate, you’ll likely have a more challenging time finding a surrogate.
 This increases your wait time before you can begin the surrogacy process with a willing surrogate and you’ll have to navigate everything without the help of an agency.

 What are the legal differences between traditional and gestational surrogacy?

 Gestational surrogacy is legal in several states where traditional surrogacy is not.
 In general, traditional surrogacy is more complicated.
 It involves more legal actions since the surrogate is biologically related to the child.
 Typically, the traditional surrogate’s parental rights aren’t fully eliminated until after birth.
 In some states, the intended parents may need to complete stepparent adoption to establish their parental rights.